felipehummel/QtSearch/README.md

     Posting current();
     int size();

-Aside from the `jumpTo` method the iterator is very java-like so it is not that much trouble. `jumpTo` is used to speed up and simplify boolean AND queries.
+Aside from the `jumpTo` method, the iterator is very java-like. `jumpTo` is used to speed up and simplify the implementation of boolean AND queries.

 Customizing document tokenization and analysis
 ==========

-When the document is sent to the `Indexer` to be indexed two processes occur:
+When the document is sent to the `Indexer` to be indexed two things occur:
 (1) the document textual content is tokenized (splitted) according to a `Tokenizer`;
 (2) the tokens emitted in the previous step are passed through a series of `TokenFilter` objects that can perform transformations on the terms.

-These steps are wrapped up in a `Analyzer` object which receives a `Tokenizer` as constructor parameter and `TokenFilter` objects to be used:
+These steps are wrapped up in a `Analyzer` object which receives the `Tokenizer` as constructor parameter and `TokenFilter` objects to be used:

     analyzer.useFilter(new LowerCaseFilter);